jpaquim/psycle/cpsycle/readme.txt

 universalis.dll (depending on your version needed or not) (from bin path) scintilla.dll (vc6, vc2008 only, search for an old compatible win98/xp dll)

-Posix

 Command line player:

+Windows: it compiles with the psycle solution file.
+Then manually copy the driver dlls
+from: cpsycle/{target}/{platform}
+to:   cpsycle/player/{target}
+{target} Debug or Release
+{platform} x86 or x64
+CMD: player filename.psy
+or run inside
+Visual studio: Player Project Settings/Debugging/Command Line Options add
+       filename.psy

-Since the linux psycle plugin makefiles are out of date it use is very limited, but to build:
+Linux: Since the posix psycle plugin makefiles are out of date it use is very limited, but to build:

 go to cpsycle/player
 run: make
 cd src
-Windows only: copy the driver dlls from cpsycle/{target}/{platform} to the cpsycle/player/{target}
-{target} Debug or Release
-{platform} x86 or x64
-execute:
 Linux ./psyplayer filename.psy
-Windows player filename.psy

 Command Line Help:
 No options and no filename: prints help

-Host:
+Posix Host:
 The X11 part is unfinished, but to build execute the makefiles in the src directories of audio, container, dsp, file, ui, build the alsa driver and finally the host.
 The devel libs for X11 with xft, freetype, xmu, xshape and